barbushin/php-imap/README.md

-ImapMailbox is PHP class to access mailbox by POP3/IMAP/NNTP using IMAP extension
+ImapMailbox is a PHP class to access mailboxes by POP3/IMAP/NNTP using PHP's native IMAP extension.

 ### Features